 There is full funding available for Work and Income clients, which includes travel to and from the course.
 If you're not a WINZ client, get in touch - we can help you raise your course fee!

 As well as receiving applications from the general public, each year Outward Bound calls for applications from community organisations that have been appointed by the Human Rights Commission.
-In the past, we've worked with organisations such as New Zealand Chinese Youth Trust, Baha'i Office of External Affairs, Rainbow Youth, Ngati Whatua, Refugee Youth Action Network, Multicultural New Zealand, Refugees as Survivors and Hindu Council.
+These community organisations include: New Zealand Chinese Youth Trust, Baha'i Office of External Affairs, Rainbow Youth, Ngati Whatua, Refugee Youth Action Network, Multicultural New Zealand, Refugees as Survivors and Hindu Council.

 Horizons can cater for a range of intellectual disabilities.
 It’s best to call us so we can make sure the course is right for you.